InventiStudio/portfolio/blog-posts/en/7-vuejs-with-constructor-pattern.md

 slug:        vuejs-with-constructor-pattern
 tags:        'JAVASCRIPT · VUE.JS · DESIGN PATTERNS · OOP'
 alternate:
-  pl:        to-do
+  pl:        vuejs-ze-wzorcem-projektowym-konstruktor
 cover:       vuejs-with-constructor-pattern__cover.png
 miniCover:   vuejs-with-constructor-pattern__cover--mini.png
-date:        2019-02-16
+date:        2019-02-24
-description: Constructor is a design pattern that allows us to create multiple object instances, which share some common functionalities and are created using the same interface, providing a true consistency.
-It can be used to create components, plugins, etc, but we find it especially useful in a case of API resources management in our Vue.js front-end applications!
+description: Constructor is a design pattern that allows us to create multiple object instances, which share some common functionalities and are created by using the same interface, providing a great consistency.
+It can be used to create components, plugins, but we find it especially useful in a case of API resources management in our Vue.js front-end applications!
+isProject:   false
 ---

 ## The problem

-<bar-chart v-bind:data="{ labels: ['Moment.js', 'Luxon', 'Day.js', 'Date-Fns', 'JS-Joda', 'Spacetime'], series: [[232, 64, 6, 30, 208, 50], [66, 18, 3, 7, 39, 16]] }"></bar-chart>

-Image you're building an app, where
+Imagine you're building an app, where one of the API resources is a car.
+It has a `brand` and a `model` fields.
+You're creating a few forms with `brand` and `model` inputs.
+You sometimes also want to show car's full name, which is basically `brand.concat(" ", model)`.
+How do you approach such a case — repeat the code across multiple files?
+Create a component our of it, which might not always be flexible enough and easily testable?
+What if API suddenly changes the `model` property name to `type`?
+Would you search across the whole project for a word "model"?

+Fortunately — we have a solution for that!

 ## What is a Constructor Pattern?

-Constructor is a design pattern that allows us to create multiple object instances, which share some common functionalities and are created using the same interface, providing a true consistency.
-It can be used to create components, plugins, etc, but we find it especially useful in a case of API resources management in our **Vue.js front-end** applications!
+Constructor is a design pattern that allows us to create multiple object instances, which share some common functionalities and are created by using the same interface, providing a great consistency.
+It can be used to create components, plugins, but we find it especially useful in a case of API resources management in our **Vue.js front-end** applications!

 ## Basic Constructor